-The ObamaCare Watch (OCW) project was right up our alley, the people at the Galen Institute understood that they weren't just asking for a re-design, they wanted a re-engineering.
+The ObamaCare Watch (OCW) project was right up our alley!
+The people at the Galen Institute understood that they weren't just asking for a re-design, they wanted a re-engineering of their web presence.
 We took the vast content from the old website and professionally coded a new website based on the client's needs.

 Some of the key aspects of this project included:

 Overly Simple Website Operation: The people working on the day-to-day content are extremely busy, but adding to the website multiple times a day is a must.
 So, as GWD built this site we focused on making things very easy for non-technicals to manage this site.